Back to all articlesai implementation

 • Threshold rules for amounts, customer tiers, risk bands, or confidence levels

-• Approval routing so surfaced decisions go to the right person, not a generic queue
+• Approval routing so surfaced decisions reach a named person, not a generic queue

-• Audit logs that record inputs, outputs, actions, model versions, and human overrides
+• Audit logs capturing inputs, outputs, actions, model and prompt versions, and human overrides

-• Monitoring for drift, exceptions, latency, cost spikes, and policy violations
+• Monitoring for drift, exception rate, latency, cost spikes, and policy violations

 The anti-pattern to kill: the rubber-stamp loop